Because nobody likes building or using a poor requirements document.

 Every requirements engineer we interviewed uses a template when starting a new requirements document.
 If you don’t, you should.
 And if you do, you should make sure your template is a good one.

-A requirements document template should have at minimum a cover page, section headings, essential guidelines for the content in each section and a brief explanation of the version (change) management system used to control changes made to the document.
+A good requirements document template should have at minimum a cover page, section headings, essential guidelines for the content in each section and a brief explanation of the version (change) management system used to control changes made to the document.

 Your template should also include standardized sections covering topics like verb (imperative) application, formatting and traceability standards, and other guidelines your organization follows in documenting requirements and managing its requirements documentation.